layilin/SP23-33852/_annotations/book4.md

 [plant] 152.512 tamarind...With those tart fruit the sweltering fever loves To quench his thirst, whose breezy umbrage soon Shades the pleas'd planter, shades his children long.
 The tamarind tree (*Tamarindicus indica*) is probably native to tropical Africa and Madagascar.
 Its fruit pulp was used in food and beverages, including punch, and for medicinal purposes.

 [plant] 152.513 cassia.
-Most likely *Cassia fistula*, a tree native to India, Malaysia, and Southeast Asia that was being cultivated in the Caribbean by the early sixteenth century.
-Used as a purgative.
+Most likely *Cassia fistula*, commonly used as a purgative.
+It is most likely native to India and Sri Lanka, and its native range may also include other parts of South and Southeast Asia.

 [plant] 152.518 chirimoia. *Annona cherimola*, a fruit originally from the South American highlands.